 Sexual harassment, in particular, encompasses a wide range of verbal, non-verbal, and physical behaviors.
-Although it includes any attempt to coerce an unwilling person into a sexual relationship, it is also unlawful to subject a person to unwanted sexual attention, to punish a refusal to comply, or to create a sexually intimidating, hostile, or offensive working or educational environment.
+Although it includes any attempt to coerce an unwilling person into a sexual relationship, it is also unlawful to subject a person to unwanted sexual attention, to punish or condition a favorable action on whether someone complies with a request for sexual activity, or to create a sexually intimidating, hostile, or offensive working or educational environment.
 Sexual harassment includes verbal and physical behaviors, from sexual assault to the unwelcome emphasizing of sexual identity.
 Violations may also be non-verbal as in the case of offensive gestures or the display of offensive pictures.